 People who got debriefing often said it had helped—and people who were debriefed were coping well or recovering from deep distress.
 But then, most people will cope and recover after trauma, even without particular help.
 Robust randomized controlled trials were needed to be sure if debriefing was genuinely helping, and if it was the best way to respond.

 Just as we worry about saying the wrong thing and further distressing someone in crisis, professionals can make things worse for people too.
 And maybe everyone doesn’t benefit from dwelling on the trauma (Health (UK) 2005) in the immediate aftermath of a crisis.

 She goes on to argue that the evidence is weak that it is actually harmful to debrief.
 By the same token, the evidence is weak that it helps, and you are making yourself culpable by doing it.
-I imagine this is why the WHO guide (Organization, Foundation, and International 2011) says:
+I imagine this is why the WHO guide (World Health Organization, Foundation, and International 2011) says:

 WHO (2010) and Sphere (2011) describe psychological debriefing as promoting ventilation by asking a person to briefly but systematically recount their perceptions, thoughts and emotional reactions during a recent stressful event.
 This intervention is not recommended.

 Evidence supporting the effectiveness of most interventions used to prevent PTSD is lacking.
 If available in a given setting, brief trauma-focused CBT might be the preferable choice for reducing PTSD symptom severity in persons with acute stress disorder and collaborative care might be preferred for trauma patients requiring surgical hospitalization; by contrast, debriefing appears to be an ineffective intervention to reduce symptoms and prevent PTSD.